awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-deploy-application.md

 ## To deploy the revision \(CLI\)<a name="tutorials-github-deploy-application-cli"></a>

-Before you can call any AWS CLI commands that interact with GitHub \(such as the create\-deployment command, which you will call next\), you must give AWS CodeDeploy permission to use your GitHub user account to interact with GitHub for the `CodeDeployGitHubDemo-App` application\.
-Currently, you must use the AWS CodeDeploy console to do this\.
+Before you can call any AWS CLI commands that interact with GitHub \(such as the create\-deployment command, which you will call next\), you must give CodeDeploy permission to use your GitHub user account to interact with GitHub for the `CodeDeployGitHubDemo-App` application\.
+Currently, you must use the CodeDeploy console to do this\.

-1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.